KumarRobotics/bluefox2/README.md

 [mvBluefox MLC](http://www.matrix-vision.com/USB2.0-single-board-camera-mvbluefox-mlc.html)

 ## Supported hardware
-This driver should work with any Matrix-Vision Bluefox usb2.0 MCL cameras (bluefox2).
+This driver should work with any Matrix-Vision Bluefox usb2.0 MLC cameras (bluefox2).

 ## API Stability
 The ROS API of this driver should be considered **unstable**.